-Why Credencys Use Pimcore Build A Reliable PIM & MDM Solution?
+Why Choose Credencys to Build Robust PIM & MDM Solutions?

 Credencys uses Pimcore, an open-source platform, to build the next-generation PIM and MDM solutions.
 To enable you with the advanced solution, Pimcore enables you with features like Data Quality, Workflow Management, Data Integration, Data Modeling, Data Management, etc.

-- Developing PIM and MDM solutions, we help the clients with
+- Developing PIM and MDM solutions, we help clients with

 - Increased operational efficiency